Reids Flat: Location

 The town is sited on the south bank of the Lachlan River, approximately 40 km southeast of Wyangala, in Hilltops Council, in the South West Slopes region of New South Wales, hidden in the Great Dividing Range.
-It is graced by grandiorite geomorphology and sits on lay lines.
+It is graced by grandiorite geomorphology.

+The area now known as Reids Flat lies on the traditional lands of Wiradjuri people.

 History

 There is a rich indigenous dreaming associated with the valley along with a lively bushranger history.
 Active bushrangers in the area during the early 1860s included Jack Peisley and Frank Gardiner, who often sought refuge at the farm of William Fogg.
-Caves within the surrounding rocky mountains provided excellent hiding places for the bushrangers - it was claimed that girlfriends and wives would hang white washing on the lines in the valley when the coast was clear.
+Caves within the surrounding rocky mountains provided excellent hiding places for the bushrangers – it was claimed that girlfriends and wives would hang white washing on the lines in the valley when the coast was clear.

+The village, originally known as Numby, was officially renamed Reid's Flat in 1929.

+A history of Reids Flat was published in 1999.